Yingshiyu/PSK-FSK-QAM-Performance-simulation/README.md

 It contains the relationship between Probability of Symbol Error(Ps) and Signal-noise-rate(Eb/N0).

-In the 'PSK and QAM'file,fun4qam.m, fun16qam.m and fun16psk.m are the function file. run plot_fun.m can plot the curves.
+In the 'PSK and QAM'folder, fun4qam.m, fun16qam.m and fun16psk.m are the function file. run plot_fun.m can plot the curves.